 - Age the chances of developing prostate cancer increase as you get older.
-Most cases develop in men aged 50 or older. - Ethnicity for reasons not yet understood, prostate cancer is more common in men of African-Caribbean or African descent, and less common in Asian men. - Family history men whose father or brother have been affected by prostate cancer under the age of 70, or where there is a family history, are at slightly increased risk themselves of developing the condition. - Weight recent research also suggests that obesity increases the risk of prostate cancer.
+Most cases develop in men aged 50 or older. - Ethnicity for reasons not yet understood, prostate cancer is more common in men of African-Caribbean or African descent, and less common in Asian men. - Family history men whose father or brother have been affected by slightly increased risk themselves of developing the condition. - Weight recent research also suggests that obesity increases the risk of prostate cancer.